sillsdev/TheCombine/docs/deploy/kubernetes_design/README.md

 from AWS ECR; the credentials are valid for 12 hours.
 In order to accommodate this requirement, when the Kubernetes resources are installed or reconfigured, the following jobs are created:

-- `ecr-cred-helper` is a one-time Job that is run to create the `aws-login-credentials` Secret.
+- `ecr-cred-helper` is a one-time Job that is run to create the `aws-ecr-credentials` Secret.
 The Secret type is `kubernetes.io/dockerconfigjson` and can be used by the deployments to pull the required images from AWS ECR.
 - `ecr-cred-helper-cron` refreshes the `aws-logon-credentials` periodically.
 The current configuration refreshes them every 8 hours.